Pulmonary nocardiosis is an infection of the lung with the bacteria, Nocardia asteroides.

 - Sputum stain and culture

 The goal of treatment is to control the infection.
 Antibiotics are used, but it may take a while to get better.
-You must keep taking the medications for at least 3 months.
+Your provider will tell you how long you need to take the medicines.
+This may be for up to a year.

 Surgery may be needed to remove or drain infected areas.

-Your health care provider may tell you to stop taking any medicines that weaken your immune system.
-Never stop taking any medicine before talking to your health provider first.
+Your provider may tell you to stop taking any medicines that weaken your immune system.
+Never stop taking any medicine before talking to your provider first.

 The outcome is often good when the condition is diagnosed and treated quickly.